dideler/interview-prep/README.md

 interviewing.
 With practice, this should be achievable.

-This repository will contain a collection of useful resources to help you prepare, such as coding questions, behavioural questions, resume tips, practice tips, tips for phone and in-person interviews, and more.
+This repository will contain a collection of useful resources to help you prepare.
+Coding questions, behavioural questions, resume tips, practice tips, tips for phone and in-person interviews, and more.

 ### Contributing

-Pull Requests welcome!
-I'd love to include your best tips and favourite questions.
-Or maybe you just want to add a solution to an existing question.
+Pull Requests welcome, but please read [CONTRIBUTING](CONTRIBUTING.md) first.

-I've disabled the wiki and issue tracker because I don't want the extra overhead.
+Send me your best tips, favourite questions, or solutions to existing problems.

-Please read the [CONTRIBUTING](contributing.md) document before sending a Pull Request.
+_Note that I've disabled the wiki and issue tracker._

 ### Attribution